About this guide

-Excursions are outings organised by yourself when the children leave your residence or approved venue in your company.
-A routine outing is a type of excursion undertaken on a regular basis.
+Excursions are outings organised by yourself when the children leave your residence or an approved venue in your company.
+A routine outing is a type of excursion undertaken regularly.
 A regular outing means a walk, drive or trip to and from a destination that you visit regularly for example picking up and dropping off children at school.
 The circumstances relevant to a risk assessment will be the same on each outing.

 Excursions, including regular outings, provide valuable opportunities for children to explore the wider community and extend the educational program.
 Educators and approved providers must be mindful of additional risks that may be present.
 Excursions must be conducted in a way that:

-- ensures the safety, health and wellbeing of the children being educated and cared for by the service; and
+- ensures the safety, health and wellbeing of the children being educated and cared for by the service

 - meets the educational and developmental needs of the children being educated and cared for by the service.

-If an excursion is a regular outing the authorisation is required every 12 month period.
+If an excursion is a regular outing authorisation is required every 12 months.
 However, it is advisable to obtain authorisations in these circumstances more regularly.
 For an excursion written approval must be given before the child attends the excursion.

 You as an educator must carry out a risk assessment for the proposed excursion or regular outing.
-The risk assessment must be available at the service prior to authorisation from parents for their child to go on the excursion is sought.
+The risk assessment must be available at the service before authorisation from parents for their child to go on the excursion is sought.

 The risk assessment must identify and assess the risks that the excursion may pose to the safety, health or wellbeing of any child being taken on the excursion, and detail strategies for minimising and managing those risks.
 When taking a child on an excursion every aspect of the environment must be considered at each stage of the excursion to make sure that risks have been identified and addressed.